JahdaiF/osticket-prereqs/README.md

 Part 1. <b>Database Setup</b>
  1. Install HeidiSQL: Locate the installer in your osTicket files folder and complete the setup.
- 2. Open HeidiSQL: Launch the application and click <b>New</b> to create a session
+ 2. Open HeidiSQL: Launch the application and click <b>New</b> to create a session.
  3. Enter credentials:
      - Username: root
      - Password: root